 Sheah, who also does video counseling on nutrition with kids in school, suggests that parents make sure that they keep their refrigerators stocked full of healthy foods like fruits and low sodium lunch meat.

 If you haven’t learned how to cook yet, now is the time.
 Cooking at home makes a huge impact on your health.
 It is during this stage in your life that you should really start taking responsibility for your own healthy food consumption.
 “This is the time you should be making dietary changes to protect yourself against chronic illnesses like heart disease or diabetes; not in your 60s when it might be too late,” she says.

-Women who may be preparing for pregnancy need to make sure that they get plenty of folic acid in their diet.
+Women who may be preparing for pregnancy need to ensure that they get plenty of folic acid in their diet.

 THAT time happens to us all, ladies.

 In their mid-50s, women tend to gain weight due to a lack of estrogen.
 According to Sheah, women at this age need 200 fewer calories to maintain their weight.
-“At this point in your life you really don’t want to eat foods that are high in sugar and that have a lot of empty calories,” she says.
-But, it is very important that you don’t cut back on nutrition because you are so concerned with cutting back on calories.
+“At this point in your life, you really don’t want to eat foods that are high in sugar and that have a lot of empty calories,” she says.
+But, it’s very important that you don’t cut back on nutrition because you are concerned with cutting back on calories.

 She also suggests that you begin strength training to build muscle because muscles use more calories.
 People at this age can lose three percent muscle strength every year.
 “Keeping those muscles strong helps you maintain weight,” she adds.

 Seniors often have other health issues that can be either helped or exacerbated by what they eat.
 Many older people are taking medications to lower stomach acid.
 But this also lowers the amount of calcium and magnesium in their bodies.
 In addition to a slowing metabolism, Sheah also explains that when you get older, your skin is less able to absorb vitamin D.